Quick definition:

 This final sample is typically reached after a few rounds of product iterations during the new product development and testing process.

 Let’s take the example of consumer electronics.
-Companies in that industry tend to follow 3 phases in question are commonly described as EVT, DVT, and PVT (1.
+Companies in that industry tend to follow 3 phases, which are commonly described as EVT, DVT, and PVT (1.
 Engineering validation, 2.
 Design validation, and 3.
 Production validation testing).

 Remember, this is for new products that aim at being sold in the hundreds of thousands, or more, so it has to be highly structured…

-The engineering work done in those phases validate that the product can be made as you need it to be:
+The engineering work done in those phases validates that the product can be made as you need it to be:

-- EVT: Look and work-alike prototypes are combined into a number of early prototypes that are tested to ensure functional requirements are met.
+- EVT: Look and work-alike prototypes are combined into several early prototypes that are tested to ensure functional requirements are met.
 This helps the final design to be decided upon and weeds out most problems at an early stage.
 Most tooling is typically in place at that phase.

 Benefits of this final sample